octokit/plugin-rest-endpoint-methods.js/docs/repos/createInOrg.md

-# Creates a new repository in the specified organization
+# Create an organization repository

-Creates a new repository for the authenticated user.
+Creates a new repository in the specified organization.
+The authenticated user must be a member of the organization.

 **OAuth scope requirements**